Anna of Bohemia and Hungary: Queen of Bohemia and Hungary

+Anna died in Prague, days after giving birth to her last daughter, Joanna.
+In 1556, Charles V abdicated and Ferdinand succeeded as emperor, nine years after Anna's death.
+After Anna died, Ferdinand was advised to remarry several times by people around him, but he could not forget his wife and never remarried.
 During Anna's life, her husband expanded the Castle of Linz to offer her more security in times of war.
 The Belvedere ("Queen Anne's Summer Palace"), one of the most beautiful buildings in Prague, was built for her on the grounds of Prague Castle starting in 1538.
 It was not completed in its present form until 1565, long after her death.